skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 mountain in white and gold.
 The tall peaks caught the spring rain and made the lands below rich and fertile.

 Few others visited the lands.
-Only a few Gnomes and fewer humans had walked the slopes, and no dwarf had even set eyes to the mountain in those days.
+Only a few gnomes and fewer humans had walked the slopes, and no dwarf had even set eyes to the mountain in those days.